dogecoinfoundation/dogetest/README.md

 - Getting Wallet by address (balance etc.)
 - Function to generate a confirmed block

+# Windows support
+You will need to ensure Docker Desktop has WSL2 enabled.

 # Features to come
 - Functions to query the Doge system (i.e. transfers made, inspection of any signatures/scripts)
 - Functions to query wallet balances and addresses